 In the 1980s the international abolition movement gained momentum and treaties proclaiming abolition were drafted and ratified.
 Protocol No. 6 to the European Convention on Human Rights and its successors, the Inter-American Additional Protocol to the American Convention on Human Rights to Abolish the Death Penalty, and the United Nation's Second Optional Protocol to the International Covenant on Civil and Political Rights Aiming at the Abolition of the Death Penalty, were created with the goal of making abolition of the death penalty an international norm.

 Today, the Council of Europe requires new members to undertake and ratify Protocol No. 6.
-This has, in effect, led to the abolition of the death penalty in Eastern Europe.
+This has, in effect, led to the abolition of the death penalty in Eastern Europe, where only Belarus retains the death penalty.
 For example, the Ukraine, formerly one of the world's leaders in executions, has now halted the death penalty and has been admitted to the Council.
 South Africa's parliament voted to formally abolish the death penalty, which had earlier been declared unconstitutional by the Constitutional Court.
-In addition, Russian President, Boris Yeltsin, signed a decree commuting the death sentence for all of the convicts on Russia's death row, in June 1999.
+In addition, Russian President Boris Yeltsin signed a decree commuting the death sentences of all of the convicts on Russia's death row in June 1999.
 (Amnesty International and Schabas, 1997).
 Between 2000 and 2004, seven additional countries abolished the death penalty for all crimes, and four more abolished the death penalty for ordinary crimes.

 The Death Penalty Today